Wenlong-Guo/flutter_multitype/README.md

 ```

 # Function

-## MultiType Item Widget
+`flutter_multitype` can be used to decouple and improve readability when items in a ListView have
-`flutter_multitype` can be used to decouple and improve readability when items in a ListView have different types of layouts and are dynamically indeterminate .
+different types of layouts and are dynamically indeterminate .

-### Usage
+# Usage

 one data bind one widget

-#### Step 1.
+## Step 1.
 Create a data class, for example:

 ```dart
 class CategoryName {
   String? title;